SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 :newTerm:`Compound assignment operators` combine assignment (``=``) with another operation.
 For example, the addition assignment operator (``+=``) combines addition and assignment into a single operation.
-Operator functions that implement compound assignment must be qualified with the ``@assignment`` attribute.
-You must also mark a compound assignment operator's left input parameter as ``inout``, because the parameter's value will be modified directly from within the operator function.
+You mark a compound assignment operator's left input parameter as ``inout``, because the parameter's value will be modified directly from within the operator function.

 The example below implements